renatocantarino/ticket-sagas-go/README.md

 This project simulates a ticket purchase flow across multiple services, ensuring consistency even when failures occur.

+# The pattern

+The Saga Pattern is a design pattern used in distributed systems to manage long-running transactions that span multiple services, ensuring data consistency without relying on traditional distributed transactions (like two-phase commit).

+There are two main approaches to implementing Sagas:
+ 1. Choreography
+ 2. Orchestration
 ---

 ## 🧩 Features